deepgrant/mbta/README.md

 # Requirements
 1. Access to an AWS Account where IAM User credentials and an optional IAM Role ARN are needed to provide write access to an S3 bucket that will store the resulting data.
 2. Access to an MBTA API Key by registering at https://api-v3.mbta.com/register.
 This is needed to allow for the a maximum API access rate of 1000 requests per minute.
+If you do not wish to provide an API key, then you will be restricted to 10 requests per minute to the MBTA Rest API and the update period is increase to 10 minutes from 15 seconds.
+Therefore it is highly recommended you register for the MBTA Api Key.

 # Configuration Options
 There are three ways of providing all the configuration needed to run this utility.

 ```
 mbta {
-    api = null # Required.
-Replace with your MBTA Api Key.
+    api = null # Optional.
+Ideally you should replace with your MBTA Api Key.
+This will ensure the faster request rate.
     aws {
         credentials {
             accessKey              = null # Required.
 Replace with your AWS Access Key ID (IAM User credentials).